-If someone is in violation of an order, you can bring a motion for enforcement or contempt to the court for certain orders.
-They are often filed if terms of a divorce decree, child custody arrangement, spousal or child support agreement, or a protective order are breached.
-Remedies for such a violation can also be based upon a prior injunction, temporary restraining order, or a standing order.
+If someone violates an order, you can bring a motion for enforcement or contempt to the court for certain orders.
+They are often filed in terms of a divorce decree, child custody arrangement, spousal or child support agreement, or a protective order are breached.
+Remedies for such a violation can also be based upon a prior injunction, temporary restraining order, or standing order.
 (T.F.C.
 Chapter 157).

-A court of law is the only way in which one can obtain a divorce decree, dissolution, annullment, or other form of terminating a marriage.
-Other than the termination of the marital estate, the court also has jurisdiction to resolve other issues that are intertwined in the existing marriage which include, but are not limited to: custody and visitation rights, division of property of the marital estate, spousal support, child support, retraining orders, etc.
+A court of law is the only way in which one can obtain a divorce decree, dissolution, annulment, or another form of terminating a marriage.
+Other than the termination of the marital estate, the court also has jurisdiction to resolve other issues that are intertwined in the existing marriage which include, but are not limited to custody and visitation rights, the division of property of the marital estate, spousal support, child support, restraining orders, etc.

-The Texas Family Code provides that a trial court may grant a divorce on insupportability (or no fault) or on grounds of fault such as cruelty, adultery, abandonment, conviction of felony, and others.
-The trial court also has authority to grant an annulment or to even declare a marriage void under certain circumstances.
+The Texas Family Code provides that a trial court may grant a divorce on insupportability (or no fault) or the grounds of a fault such as cruelty, adultery, abandonment, conviction of a felony, and others.
+The trial court also has authority to grant an annulment or even to declare a marriage void under certain circumstances.

 Grandparents can seek custody or visitation of a child under a variety of circumstances.
-You, as a grandparent or other non-parent have immediate standing to intervene if the child or the child's parent has lived with you for six months, a court has named you as a guardian, you are able to meet Texas Family Code "standing" requirements based upon the current living conditions or if the people caring for the child or both of the parents have agreed the child should go live with you.
-The court will look at best interests of the child and decides each case individually but parents are given a presumption that it is better that the child stays with his parent.
+You, as a grandparent or other non-parent have immediate standing to intervene if the child or the child's parent has lived with you for six months, a court has named you as a guardian, you can meet Texas Family Code "standing" requirements based upon the current living conditions or if the people caring for the child or both of the parents have agreed the child should go live with you.
+The court will look at the best interests of the child and decides each case individually, but parents are given a presumption that it is better that the child stays with his parent.
 The fundamental case Troxel v.
 Granville, 530 U.S. 57, 120 S. Ct.
-2054 (2000) has changed and better defined grandparent rights in a custody dispute.
-A grandparent must be able to prove that living with the parents is very harmful (i.e. significant physical or emotional impairment) to the child to overcome this presumption.
+2054 (2000) has changed and better-defined grandparent rights in a custody dispute.
+A grandparent must be able to prove that living with the parents is very harmful (i.e., significant physical or emotional impairment) to the child to overcome this presumption.

 - The child’s present circumstances would significantly impair the child’s physical health or emotional development;

-- There was voluntary relinquishment of the child for more than 6 months; or
+- There was a voluntary relinquishment of the child for more than six months; or

 On a final hearing, the party requesting the modifications must show the changed circumstances of a parent, or the child, and why it’s modification is in the child’s best interests.
-There are numerous statutory requirements and limitations that are listed with respect to the particular modification that a party seeks.
-(T.F.C.
+Numerous statutory requirements and limitations are listed concerning the particular modification that a party seeks (T.F.C.
 Chapter 156, Subchapter B).
-It is important that you hire a practitioner with experience and provide evidence as to the circumstances that existed on the date of the most current order and a comparison as to how those circumstances exist today.
+It is vital that you hire a practitioner with experience and provide evidence as to the circumstances that existed on the date of the most current order and a comparison as to how those circumstances exist today.

 Our firm can help you change your name and navigate a complicated legal system.
 As simple as the forms look, they can be confusing and have other statutorily required steps for a successful name change of an adult or a minor.
 Texas Family Code Chapter 45 sets out what is required and who may file.

 Sometimes it becomes necessary to file a Family Protective Order to protect yourself or your children.
 A protective order is an order that is issued to prevent continuing acts of family violence, sexual assault, human trafficking or stalking.
-Upon proper evidence, a Family Protective Order can dictate that one person cannot make contact with or be within a defined distance of another.
-(T.F.C.
-Chapter 85) Violating such an order can result in arrest, jail time and/or a fine.
+Upon the proper evidence, a Family Protective Order can dictate that one person cannot make contact with or be within a defined distance of another (T.F.C.
+Chapter 85).
+Violating such an order can result in arrest, jail time and/or a fine.